Learning Multi-agent Action Coordination via Electing First-move Agent: Experiment

 \section{Experiment}

-To evaluate our model, we measured its performance with diverse MARL algorithms on several cooperative tasks including the Cooperative Navigation, the Physical Deception\footnote{The environment code is at \url{https://github.com/openai/multiagent-particle-envs}}~\cite{lowe2017maddpg}, Google Football 2-vs-6 scenario and Google Football 3-vs-1 scenario\footnote{The environment code is at \url{https://github.com/google-research/football}}~\cite{kurach2020google} , which are shown in Fig.\ref{fig:env}.
+We evaluate the proposed method with diverse MARL algorithms on two environments including the Cooperative Navigation\footnote{Code is at \url{https://github.com/openai/multiagent-particle-envs}}~\cite{lowe2017maddpg} and Google Football\footnote{Code is at \url{https://github.com/google-research/football}}~\cite{kurach2020google} , which are shown in Fig.~\ref{fig:env}.
+The former is a pure cooperative environment without any opponents.
+The latter is a game between two parties, and we control one party versus built-in AI agents.